alshedivat/al-folio/_pages/reading.md

 2022

+* The Bear and the Nightingale - Katherine Arden
 * Piranesi - Susanna Clarke
 * Digital Minimalism: Choosing a Focused Life in a Noisy World - Cal Newport
 * Briar Rose - Jane Yolen